-In Java the setSoTimeout(int milliseconds) method of the Socket class can be used to settle the maximum time operations on the socket can block, if an operation takes longer, a SocketTimeoutException will be raised, usually, when calling the receive(DatagramPacket p) method.
+In Java language, the setSoTimeout(int milliseconds) method of the Socket class can be used to settle the maximum time operations on the socket can block, if an operation takes longer, a SocketTimeoutException will be raised, usually, when calling the receive(DatagramPacket p) method.

-In C, the setsockopt() function achieves the same purpose:
+In C language, the setsockopt() function achieves the same purpose:

-int setsockopt(int socket, int level, int optname, void \optval, int optlen);
+int setsockopt(int socket, int level, int optname, void optval, int optlen);

-For setting a receive timeout, level is SOL\SOCKET, optname SO\RCVTIMEO, optval is a pointer to a caller defined struct timeval and optlen the size of that structure.
-The timeval structure has two fields tv\sec and tv\usec, a full sample of use is:
+For setting a receive timeout, level is SOL_SOCKET, optname SO_RCVTIMEO, optval is a pointer to a caller defined struct timeval and optlen the size of that structure.
+The timeval structure has two fields tv_sec and tv_usec, a full example of use is: